sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 	- During the warmboot, the creation of the Unix IPC socket and connection is the same as of coldboot.
 	- The platform module software should not reset the external PHY during warmboot.

-The VendorPaiDll class will inherit most member functions from the VendorSai class.
+The VendorPai class will inherit most member functions from the VendorSai class.
 The VendorSai class needs some changes to accomdate the inheritance.

-When a syncd instance runs inside the syncd docker or inside the gbsyncd docker, the syncd global context number is unique for each instance.
-We can assume the syncd global context number is 0 for the syncd docker instance and the syncd global context number is larger than 0 for any gbsyncd docker instance.
+When a syncd instance runs inside the gbsyncd docker, a new command line option --paiInstance or -i with an integer argument is required.
+A CommandLineOptions class variable m_paiInstance stores the argument value.
+The syncd instance in gbsyncd docker already uses another command line option -x to point the configuration file "gearbox\_config.json".
+The CommandLineOptions class variable m_contextConfig stores the configuration file name.

-The syncd global context number can used as an index into the array of the "phys" section in the configuration file "gearbox\_config.json".
-There is information for PHY id, PAI library name, MDIO library name and MDIO mode stored as values for the JSON key of "phy\_id", "lib\_name", "phy\_access\_lib\_name" and "mdio\_cl22\_only" from the configuration file "gearbox\_config.json".
+The variable m_paiInstance can used as an index into the array of the "phys" section in the configuration file "gearbox\_config.json".
+There are JSON key/value of "phy\_id", "lib\_name", "phy\_access\_lib\_name" and "mdio\_cl22\_only" in the "phys" section.

 	int syncd_main(int argc, char **argv)
 	{
 		...
-		if (commandLineOptions->m_globalContext != 0) {
+		if (commandLineOptions->m_paiInstance >= 0) {
-			auto vendorSai = std::make_shared<VendorPaiDll>(PhyId, PaiLibName, MdioLibName, Cl22Only);
+			auto vendorSai = std::make_shared<VendorPai>(commandLineOptions->m_paiInstance, commandLineOptions->m_contextConfig);
 			...
 		} else {
 			auto vendorSai = std::make_shared<VendorSai>();